MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-confidential-client.md

 - **Resilience**.
 MSAL.NET helps make your app resilient through:

-  - Azure AD Cached Credential Service (CCS) benefits.
-CCS operates as an Azure AD backup.
+  - Microsoft Entra ID Cached Credential Service (CCS) benefits.
+CCS operates as a Microsoft Entra backup.
   - Proactive renewal of tokens if the API that you call enables long-lived tokens through [continuous access evaluation](/azure/active-directory/develop/app-resilience-continuous-access-evaluation).

 - **Security**.
 You can acquire Proof of Possession (PoP) tokens if the web API that you want to call requires it.
 For details, see [Proof Of Possession tokens in MSAL.NET](../advanced/proof-of-possession-tokens.md)